Structural Identifiability and Discrete Symmetries: Examples

 \begin{example} We consider the Goodwin oscillator \cite{goodwin_OscillatoryBehaviorEnzymatic_1965}

 in a non-dimensional form.
-With a Hill coefficient $m=4$, the finite determining system decomposes into six simple systems of purely algebraic equations.
+For a Hill coefficient $m=4$, the finite determining system decomposes into six simple systems of purely algebraic equations.
 Two of them involve quadratic equations in $k_1$ and the remaining systems are linear, thus the discrete symmetries form a group of order~$8$.
-It is not difficult to identify it as the commutative group $C_4\times C_2$ (the product of two cyclic groups).
+It is not difficult to identify it as the commutative group $\mathcal{G}=C_4\times C_2$ (the product of two cyclic groups).
 The generator for the subgroup $C_2$ is given as the single solution of the simple system

-It is easy to see that this transformation does not affect the first equation of the system and is a symmetry of the other two equations.
-The existence of this subgroup implies that the state $Y$ is only locally observable and the parameters $k_2, k_3$ are SLING.
-As generator of the subgroup $C_4$, one can take any of the two solutions of the simple system
+It is easy to see that this transformation does not affect the first equation of the system nor the output and is a symmetry of the other two equations.
+The existence of this subgroup implies that the state $Y$ is only locally observable and that the parameters $k_2$ and $k_3$ are SLING.
+As a generator of the cyclic subgroup $C_4$, one can take any of the two solutions of the simple system

-These transformations leave both the Hill function in the first equation and the complete third equation invariant.
-However, they are biologically not relevant, as they lead to negative or even complex values for $k_1$ and $Z$.
-Thus, from a biological point of view $Z$ is globally observable and $k_1$ globally identifiable.
-One can verify by direct computation that for an arbitrary Hill coefficient $m\in\mathbbm{N}$ one always finds the commutative group $C_m\times C_2$ as a discrete symmetry group and we conjecture that there are no other symmetries. \end{example}
+These transformations leave both the Hill function in the first equation and the complete third equation invariant and do not affect the remainder of the system.
+However, in contrast to the transformation \eqref{eq:goodC2}, they are biologically not relevant, as they lead to negative or even complex values for $k_1$ and $Z$.
+Thus, from a biological point of view, $Z$ is globally observable and $k_1$ globally identifiable.
+One can verify by direct computation that for any Hill coefficient $m\in\mathbbm{N}$ one finds the commutative group $C_m\times C_2$ as a discrete symmetry group and we conjecture that, as for $m=4$, there are no other symmetries. \end{example}

 Our next example is a classical model from the control theory literature.
-It also possesses an easy to find permutation symmetry, but in addition also a continuous symmetry group.
+Like the first example, it possesses an easy to find permutation symmetry, but in addition also a continuous symmetry group.

 \begin{example} The following model stems from \cite{llw:1987}: